VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCAttributeClickableUI.en.md

-# VKCAttributeClickableUI
+# VKC Attribute Clickable UI

 ![VKCAttributeClickableUI_01](img/VKCAttributeClickableUI_01.jpg)

 VKCAttributeClickableUI component contains a feature to setup a guide UI indicating a "clickable" object in the world.<br>

-!!! note "About VKCAttributeClickGuide (old: HEOClickGuide)"
+!!! note "About VKC Attribute Click Guide (old: HEOClickGuide)"
-    This component is intended to simplify and generalize the VKCAttributeClickGuide (old: HEOClickGuide) component.<br>
+    This component is intended to simplify and generalize the VKC Attribute Click Guide (old: HEOClickGuide) component.<br>
-    As VKCAttributeClickGuide is scheduled to be deprecated in future versions, please use this component instead.
+    As VKC Attribute Click Guide is scheduled to be deprecated in future versions, please use this component instead.

 ## Basic Settings